 Or call 1300 270 019 to book an inspection.

 Explore our range of termite management systems

 Backed by a large team, Flick is well-equipped with the tools, technology, and experience it takes to handle projects of all shapes and sizes.
-As specialists in termite control for new construction, we will work with all clients and within all budgets to ensure that your project stays on track and produces the highest quality results.
+As specialists in termite infestation control for new construction, we will work with all clients and within all budgets to ensure that your project stays on track and produces the highest quality results.
 We use only the most trusted brands of termite-management treatments, all manufactured by trusted, reputable suppliers.
-Whether you are opening a new business or revamping the family home, you can trust the termite professionals at Flick to ensure the safety and structural integrity of your building for years to come.
+Whether you are opening a new business or revamping the family home, you can trust the termite pest control professionals at Flick to ensure the safety and structural integrity of your building for years to come.
 Backed by a 50-year warranty (subject to annual inspections and conditions), our pre-construction treatments will ensure that your space both meets and exceeds all state and federal regulations.